Jim Crow (character): Jim Crow laws

 Rice's famous stage persona eventually lent its name to a generalized negative and stereotypical view of black people.
 The shows peaked in the 1850s, and after Rice's death in 1860 interest in them faded.
 There was still some memory of them in the 1870s however, just as the "Jim Crow" segregation laws were surfacing in the United States.
-The Jim Crow period was later revived by President Woodrow Wilson: after he saw a showing of the motion picture The Birth of a Nation, which glorified the Ku Klux Klan and portrayed black people as rapists and animals, in the first-ever movie viewing in the White House, he signed segregation laws that first targeted black people in government.
+The Jim Crow period was later revived by President Woodrow Wilson: after a showing (the first movie viewing in the White House) of the motion picture The Birth of a Nation (1915), which glorified the Ku Klux Klan and portrayed black people as bestial rapists, he signed segregation laws and targeted black people in government.
 Ida B. Wells, a well known black Republican journalist and a co-founder of the NAACP, bitterly fought against this policy.
-In the 1960s, when the struggle for civil rights in the United States gained national attention, President Lyndon Johnson signed the Civil Rights Act.
+Jim Crow segregation only ended in the 1960s, when the civil rights movement gained national support for the Civil Rights Act.

 Legacy

-The poem "The Jackdaw of Rheims" by Richard Barham, published in 1837 (and in The Ingoldsby Legends of 1840), concludes "It's the custom, at Rome, new names to bestow, So they canonized him by the name of Jim Crow!".
+The poem "The Jackdaw of Rheims" by English writer Richard Barham, published in 1837 (and in The Ingoldsby Legends of 1840), concludes "It's the custom, at Rome, new names to bestow, So they canonized him by the name of Jim Crow!".

-By 1838, and through to the end of the 19th century, the term "Jim Crow" was used as an offensive term towards black people, well before it became associated with Jim Crow laws.
+By 1838, and through to the end of the 19th century, the term "Jim Crow" was used as an abusive term towards black people, well before it became associated with Jim Crow laws.

-The "Jim Crow" character as portrayed by Rice popularized the perception of African-Americans as lazy, untrustworthy, dumb, and unworthy of integration.
-Rice's performances helped to popularize American minstrelsy, in which many performers imitated Rice's use of blackface and stereotypical depiction, touring around the United States.
-Those performers continued to spread the racist overtones and ideas manifested by the character to populations across the United States, contributing to white Americans developing a negative view of African-Americans in both their character and their work ethic.
+The "Jim Crow" character as portrayed by Rice popularized the perception of African-Americans as lazy, untrustworthy, unintelligent, and unworthy of social participation.
+Rice's performances helped to popularize American minstrelsy, in which performers imitated Rice's blackface and stereotypical mannerisms, touring around the United States.
+Those performers spread the racist depiction of the character across the United States, contributing to white Americans' negative view of African-American character and work ethic.

-In Nathaniel Hawthorne's The House of the Seven Gables (1851), a young schoolboy buys two gingerbread "Jim Crow" cookies for a penny apiece.
+In Nathaniel Hawthorne's The House of the Seven Gables (1851), a young schoolboy buys gingerbread "Jim Crow" cookies for a penny each.

-Another character with the name Jim Crow was featured in the 1941 Walt Disney's animated feature film Dumbo portrayed as a literal crow, although his name is never mentioned in the film.
-The character, originally named "Jim Crow" on the original model sheets, was renamed in the 1950s "Dandy Crow" in attempt to avoid controversy.
-Floyd Norman, the first African-American animator hired at Walt Disney Productions during the 1950s, explained that the reason for the name 'Jim Crow' was "taking a cartoony jab at the oppressive Jim Crow laws in the South" in an article entitled Black Crows and Other PC Nonsense.
+A character in the 1941 Walt Disney animated feature film Dumbo, a literal crow, was originally named "Jim Crow" on the original model sheets, although his name is never mentioned in the film.
+The character was renamed in the 1950s to "Dandy Crow" in attempt to avoid controversy.
+Floyd Norman, the first African-American animator hired at Walt Disney Productions during the 1950s, defended the character in an article entitled Black Crows and Other PC Nonsense, saying that the original name 'Jim Crow' was "taking a cartoony jab at the oppressive Jim Crow laws in the South".

-In the music video for Childish Gambino's "This Is America", Gambino shoots a man in the back of the head while posing like a Jim Crow caricature.
+In the music video for Childish Gambino's "This Is America", Gambino shoots a man in the head while posing like a Jim Crow caricature.